20 Pitfalls of Fire Insurance Claims (Don’t be a victim twice)

 Consult With Harris Today And Enjoy The “Harris Advantage”.
 We understand fire insurance claims.
 It’s second nature to us.

 Our Free consultation with no obligation will help you tremendously.
 Visit our Free Consultation page for more details.

 Don’t let the insurance company and all their “preferred vendors” intimidate you.
 The pace is quick after a new claim.
 Your insurance company wants to Control all the aspects of the claim.

 This is why they tell you that if you use their people you don’t have to worry about a thing.
 They will pay all the contractor invoices directly.
 The insurance companies try to utilize their “pricing company” to settle your contents claim.
 These prices are usually below the manufacturer suggested retail price (MSRP).

 But the Paperwork usually says they do not work for the Insurance company.
 Crazy.
 They recommend them but then when things go wrong they say we did not?

-Don’t worry… It is legal to hire a public adjuster to represent you.
+Don’t worry… Don’s tress over your fire insurance claim.
+Guess what?
+It is legal to hire a public adjuster to represent you.
 The department of insurance licenses us to help you.
 Your insurance company won’t cancel you if you hire a public adjuster.

-There will be a lot of people giving you advice after your fire.
+There will be a lot of people giving you advice after your fire and how to handle your fire insurance claim.
 Be Cautious!
 Your family and friends mean well, however, listen to the people who have been through what you are about to go through yourself.